daisvke/dcrypt/README.md

 ```c
 # define DC_TARGET_PATHS { "/home/user/folder1", /home/user/folder2" } // No '/' at the end
 ```
-- The program will only act on files whose extensions have been affected by Wannacry.
+- By default the program will only act on files whose extensions have been affected by Wannacry.
 The list of the handled extensions can be found in `extensions.c`:

 ```c
 const char *handled_extensions[] = {